EXPLORE DENALI NATIONAL PARK, ALASKA | RETURN HOME

 Plan to stick around the Denali National Park area for a few days.

-Don’t plan on taking the bus the first day.
+Don’t plan on taking a long bus trip the first day.
 You’ve

 just had a long drive.